Spider Behaviour - Part 1 - Detection

 Date: 12/2016

-/ Spider Behaviour is a computation and metabolism architecture project done by Chulalongkorn university undergraduate Settawut Leenavong.
-The project has explored the properties of how living organisms like spider behaves.
-The research includes the engineering and composition of spider silk webbing, environmental readings, components, and kits of parts required in the cycle of web construction.
+Spider Behaviour is a computational and metabolism architecture project developed by Chulalongkorn University undergraduate Settawut Leenavong.
+The research investigates the behavioral properties of living organisms, specifically focusing on the engineering and composition of spider silk webbing.
+It includes environmental data collection, analysis of structural components, and the modular elements involved in the cyclical process of web construction.

-The peculiar subject is that the site is based on the human face.
-Our face is one of the most recognizable intricate parts of the body.
-They retain many profound features available for design interpretation and challenges.
+A distinctive aspect of this project is that the site is conceptually based on the human face; one of the most intricate and recognizable features of the body.
+The face offers a wealth of complex forms and subtle details, providing rich opportunities for design interpretation and creative challenges.

-The drawing shows the mesh reconstruction of the face.
-The gradient of black and white arrows represent elevation, length differences, and direction to which the path is pointing downward.
+The drawing illustrates a mesh reconstruction of my face, where gradients of black and white arrows indicate variations in elevation, length differences, and the directional flow of paths pointing downward.

 Site 1 - Eye